zopefoundation/zopetoolkit/source/about/coreextra.rst

 Introduction
 ------------

-The Zope Framework covers only some libraries in the wider Zope community and software repository.
+The Zope Toolkit covers only some libraries in the wider Zope community and software repository.
 We introduce the concepts of *core* and *extra* to be able to distinguish between the two.

 Core libraries
 --------------

-The Zope Framework is a set of libraries.
+The Zope Toolkit is a set of libraries.
 These libraries are released independently, but typically build on each other.

-A library that at some point in time is considered to be part of the Zope Framework is called a "core library".
-The Zope Framework contains those libraries that are reused by a large number of projects, or that the Zope Framework developers want to promote to be being more widely adopted.
-The Zope Framework developers especially favor inclusions of libraries that are used by other Zope projects.
+A library that at some point in time is considered to be part of the Zope Toolkit is called a "core library".
+The Zope Toolkit contains those libraries that are reused by a large number of projects, or that the Zope Toolkit developers want to promote to be being more widely adopted.
+The Zope Toolkit developers especially favor inclusions of libraries that are used by other Zope projects.

 The set of libraries that is "core" can change over time depending on